Kahkewistahaw First Nation, SK

 Prime Consulting, Architecture, Interior Design, Construction Contract Administration

 The Chief Joseph Crowe Governance Centre provides offices for the Chief and council members and several administrative departments: culture, economic development, education, finance, housing, human resources, lands, membership and social needs.
 These departments are centralized to provide improved access and productivity for both staff and members.
 It boasts a new community fitness centre, health centre, and childcare centre.

-The building is designed in the shape of an eagle, which came from the name Kahkewistahaw, which means ‘eagle flying in the air,’ in Cree.
-The design embraces elements that signify an “eagle flying in the air” and embraces the beautiful surrounding landscape.
-Using the characters of an eagle’s feather and the sky, the interiors reflect a true sense of the client’s cultural identity and heritage.
-In order to juxtapose the angular shape of the building with hard edges, curved features are introduced in varying high-traffic areas in the building.
+The building is designed to subtly capture the form of an eagle, which is the symbol of the Kahkewistahaw First Nation.
+The building interiors are influenced by the name Kahkewistahaw, meaning “eagle flying in the air.”
+Using the two elements of an eagle’s feather and the sky (in particular the night sky), the interiors hope to reflect a true sense of Kahkewistahaw.
+In order to juxtapose the angular shape of the building with hard edges, curved features are introduced in varying high traffic areas in the building.

 The use of natural materials relating back to the earth, warm neutrals, wood tones and timeless elements are also selected to achieve a long-lasting interior.
 The colour palette utilizes a night sky blue colour; various whites, greys, and warm beiges are used to mimic the colours of the eagle feathers.
 Acoustic wall paneling, wall coverings, graphics and textures have been carefully selected to highlight the eagle feather.